edublancas/ploomber-workshop/index.md

 **Ploomber provides all the necessary tools to build multi-stage, reproducible pipelines in Jupyter that feel like a single notebook.** Users can easily break down their analysis into multiple notebooks and execute them all with a single command.

-## 2. Refactoring a legacy pipeline
+## 2. Refactoring a legacy notebook

 If you already have a project in a single notebook, you can use our tool [Soorgeon](https://github.com/ploomber/soorgeon) to automatically refactor it into a [Ploomber](https://github.com/ploomber/ploomber) pipeline.